 There is a well-established connection between depression and chronic pain.
 Depression itself can have physical and often painful symptoms.
 It can also change our brain’s sensitivity to painful stimuli and make it harder for us to cope with pain.
 On the other side of the scale, the daily battles and exhaustion of living with chronic pain can lead to depression developing or getting worse as we struggle to cope with the limitations our bodies put on us.
 This can lead to a never ending cycle which can be very difficult to break away from.

 Living with depression and chronic pain is very difficult.
-We’ve put together a list of tips, with the help of our Peer Support Group, to help you make life as manageable as possible and start to break down the pain/depression cycle.
+We’ve put together a list of tips, with the help of our community, to help you make life as manageable as possible and start to break down the pain/depression cycle.

 Chronic Pain and Depression: Explain to your doctors about both